 With significant support, a referendum made it onto the Student Government Association ballot and efforts shifted to earning student votes.
 Students hosted tabling events to educate other students, continued classroom engagement, hosted parties, and even made coffee cup sleeves urging everyone to vote on the day of the ballot.
 The vote was historic and the green fee referendum passed overwhelmingly.
 Overall, 21% of the student body turned out to vote—the largest voter response at UGA in over a decade—and the Green Fee referendum was passed by an overwhelming 4-1 margin, receiving 4,698 votes in favor.

 Members of the Go Green Alliance then focused to develop common ground with the University Mandatory Fees Committee which still had to recommend to the University System of Georgia Board of Regents that the green fee be established.
 They demonstrated its value to senior administration through careful research of similar efforts at other universities, feasible budget development for UGA, and by garnering purposeful and positive press.
 The Board of Regents ultimately approved the Green Fee, even at a time when there was a moratorium on new student fees, due to a clause stating “unless significant student support is demonstrated.”

-The Office of Sustainability was initiated in 2010 as part of a strategic directive to enhance conservation of resources and long-term sustainability at the University of Georgia.
+The Office of Sustainability was established on February 1, 2010 as part of a strategic directive to enhance conservation of resources and long-term sustainability at the University of Georgia.
 President Michael F. Adams established the Office in response to campus-wide recommendations and student-led initiatives, including the 2009 Report of the Working Group on Sustainability at the University of Georgia and The Green Initiative Fund (TGIF) student-led campaign.
 The office was placed within the UGA Facilities Management Division to foster a culture of sustainability rooted in campus operations.
 Student green fee funds to support the office and other sustainability initiatives at UGA were first collected as part of tuition payments for Fall 2010.